aptos-labs/aptos-core/developer-docs-site/docs/guides/interacting-with-the-blockchain.md

 }
 ```

 This instructs the Move virtual machine to execute the `script` `0x1::aptos_account::create_account`.
 The first argument is the address of the account to create and the second is the authentication key pre-image (which is mentioned in [Accounts][accounts]).
 For single signer authentication, this is the public key concatenated with the `0` byte (or `pubkey_A | 0x00`).
 This is required to prevent account address land grabbing.
-The execution of this instruction verifies that the last 16-bytes of the authentication key are the same as the 16-byte account address.
+The execution of this instruction verifies that the 32-bytes of the authentication key are the same as the 32-byte account address.
 We are actively working on improving this API to support taking in a 32-byte account address that would eliminate concerns around land grabbing or account manipulation.

 ## Publishing a new Move module